evilmartians/redprints-cfp/README.md

   oauth_secret: <secret>
 ```

 For Google, see the [omniauth-google-oauth2](https://github.com/zquestz/omniauth-google-oauth2) documentation.
-Put the credenetials in the Rails credentials file as follows:
+Put the credentials in the Rails credentials file as follows:

 ```yml
 google: